BenMilesRocks/4-rolldark-v2/static/assets/documentation/testing/testing.md

 Additional testing was taken by friends and family on a variety of devices and screen sizes.
 They reported no issues when using the site.

+All testing below was performed on both my local development environment and the deployed version of the site, to ensure thoroughness of testing.

 | **Feature** | **Expected Outcome** | **Testing Performed** | **Result** | **Pass/Fail** |
 | --- | --- | --- | --- | --- |